-Roby signed a five-year contract with the club in the off-season thereby committing the rest of his career to Saints.
+He signed a five-year contract with the club in the off-season too thereby committing the rest of his career to Saints.

 James is sponsored by Vinyline Graphics.

-A REAL ambassador for Rugby League, Jon was signed from Hull KR in the summer of 2002 and has become an important part of the first team.
+A REAL ambassador for Rugby League, Jon signed from Hull KR in the summer of 2002 and has become a vital part of the first team.

 Since then he has become a complete player - being able to combine defence with attack and a great kicking game too.

 In 2011 he probably displayed his best form to date and was an integral part of the England Four Nations side and the one that faced the Exiles.